demanuel/NewsUP/README.md

 # Advanced
 NewsUP uses C code to do the yenc enconding.
 The code needs to be compiled.
-You can change the C compiler (GCC, CLang,..) and the compiler flags by setting the environment variables NEWSUP_CC (for the compiler to be used) and NEWSUP_CCFLAGS (for the compiler flags).
+You can change the C compiler (GCC, CLang,..) and the compiler flags by setting the *environment variables* NEWSUP_CC (for the compiler to be used) and NEWSUP_CCFLAGS (for the compiler flags).
-By default it's set to use GCC with -O3 flag.

 This can be a difference between being a bit faster or a bit slower.

-Only set this options if you know what you're doing.
+*Only set this options if you know what you're doing*

+Example for GCC: `-Ofast -march=native -mcpu=native -mtune=native`

-After this option is set or change you need to remove the inline folder so that the code is recompiled again.
+*After this option is set or change you need to remove the inline folder so that the code is recompiled again.*

 ## Config file
 **This config file needs to be in ~/.config/ folder**